 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-Rest assured there are no sneaky scams here, just real ways to get a free computer, or a deeply discounted one.
+There are ways to avoid scams and get a free computer, or at least a deeply discounted one.

 Attend a College with a Laptop Special Offer

-One such incentive is a free laptop, which can be surprisingly valuable if you’re prepared to pony up for the real cost involved: tuition, registration, and books for the duration of the program.
+One such incentive is a free laptop, which can be surprisingly valuable if you’re prepared for the real cost involved: tuition, registration, and books for the duration of the program.

-It’s less common, but some schools offer more of a zero-cost lease than a giveaway option.
-That means they may request laptops back at the time of graduation (that makes “free laptop for students” seem pretty literal!).
-But, like leasing a car, you’d probably be offered a huge discount to purchase it outright to keep.
+It’s less common, but some schools offer a zero-cost lease instead of a giveaway option, which means they would request the laptop back at the time of graduation.
+But, like leasing a car, you’d probably be offered a huge discount to purchase it outright.